frank-lsf/lsf-homepage/content/authors/lsf/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-  - Researchers
-  - Visitors
+highlight_name: true
 ---

 I am a PhD student in computer science at the [RISELab](https://rise.cs.berkeley.edu/) at UC Berkeley.
-My current research interest is in machine learning and data systems.
+My research interest is in machine learning and cloud computing.

 I started at Berkeley in 2019.
 Before that, I worked in the Big Code team at Facebook where I applied machine learning techniques to build assistants that help developers write code.
 I received my bachelor's degree in computer science and statistics from UChicago in 2017.